Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Introduction

 As said above, we consider mean-field interactions.
-These interactions are described by two functions $K_X$ and $K_C$, applied on the difference between two states $((X^i_t, C^i_t) - (X^j_t, C^j_t))$.
-In particular, this type of interaction models electrical synapses, which are a sort of synapses.
+These interactions are described by two functions $K_{X}$ and $K_{C}$, applied on the difference between two states $((X^{i}_{t}, C^{i}_{t}) - (X^{j}_{t}, C^{j}_{t}))$.
+In particular, this type of interaction models electrical synapses.